-- Multiply that value by the points cost of a Standard Room Reward. (e.g. A 58,000 points room = US$290 using the figures above and the booking example below)
+- Multiply that value by the points cost of a Standard Room Reward (e.g. a room for 70,000 points = US$350 using the figures above and the booking example below).

 When the cost of the room using points is lower than the cash price, then that’s when you should consider pulling the trigger on points purchases.

 Points bookings also come with flexibility and free refunds.
-Make sure you factor that in your price comparison, as it’s especially important during the COVID-19 travel period.
+Make sure you factor that in your price comparison too.

 Are there any restrictions on buying Hilton points?